 What's more, according to a 2008 report from the Drug Abuse Warning Network (DAWN), almost a quarter of the nearly 2 million drug abuse-related hospital visits that year involved cocaine.
 This means that cocaine was responsible for over 400,000 hospital visits in the United States in 2008.

-In order to prevent a potentially tragic outcome, it is crucial to recognize the warning signs that a loved one or family member may be abusing cocaine and seek treatment with a reliable rehab program.
+In order to prevent a potentially tragic outcome, it is crucial to recognize the warning signs that a loved one or family member may be abusing cocaine and seek treatment with a reliable drug rehab in Thailand, like Miracles Asia.

 Read on and find out how to tell if someone is on cocaine and what you can do to help them overcome the addiction.